MaheshSuthar119/Dron_simulation/README.md

 This project simulates a drone's movement through a set of GPS coordinates uploaded from a CSV file.
 The drone moves step by step, tracing its path dynamically, and allows control with Play/Pause buttons.

 🌟 Features
-- [x] Done Upload CSV File: Load coordinates for the drone's movement.
+- [x] Upload CSV File: Load coordinates for the drone's movement.
 - [x] Drone Position Marker 📍: Displays the current location of the drone.
 - [x] Dynamic Path Drawing:
 Multiple coordinates: Connects visited points to form a shape (Line, Triangle, Box, etc.).
 Single coordinate: Displays only the location.

-✅ Play/Pause Controls:
+- [x] Play/Pause Controls:
 Play: Starts the drone movement and begins drawing the path.
 Pause: Stops the movement and resumes from the same point.
 If not paused: The drone will stop at the starting point.
-✅ Ensures First Connection: The starting point connects to the first visited coordinate.
+- [x] Ensures First Connection: The starting point connects to the first visited coordinate.
-✅ Prevents Map Repetition: The map is fixed and prevents infinite scrolling.
+- [x] Prevents Map Repetition: The map is fixed and prevents infinite scrolling.

 📂 Project Structure
 /src